Landing Page Hero Image

 Read Stories From People Just Like You.

-We invite you to explore ADAA's community's personal stories to learn how people living with anxiety, depressive, obsessive-compulsive, and trauma-related disorders have struggled, coped, and triumphed.
+We invite you to explore personal stories submitted from ADAA's community to learn how people living with an anxiety disorder, OCD, PTSD, bipolar disorder, depression or a co-occurring disorder have struggled, coped, and triumphed.

 Do you have a story about your mental health journey?
 Your voice and your story can help transform the lives of many, help decrease stigma, and make one feel less alone.
-And if you are a member of the BIPOC and/or LGBTQ+ community please we would love to hear from you!

 We welcome written stories and short 2-3 minute videos, or a 1-2 minute recording, that we will share on the ADAA website, through our Triumph e-newsletter, and across our social media platforms.